 Parenting: messy, chaotic, beautiful

 Like many people, I recently read this incredibly popular article from Momastery.
-I love her description of kairos moments – those are the times that ring joyously in every parent’s heart.
+I love her description of kairos moments – those tiny snippets of time where everything is going right that ring joyously in every parent’s heart.

 But, I think the “sweet old ladies” are also right.
 I need to treasure every minute as a parent – even those that are painful, uncomfortable, and embarrassing.
 Because every moment is worth living, remembering, experiencing.
-Because treasuring every moment will give me the perspective I’ll need to watch my children grow up with few regrets.
+If I embrace every parenting moment, I will have the perspective I’ll need to watch my children grow up with few regrets.

 My first pregnancy was difficult.
 I couldn’t sleep at all, I hurt all the time, and I was teaching 20 hours of undergraduate courses (plus prep and grading) on top of a full-time PhD.
 But I seized every moment of that pregnancy, because I had thought I would never have any children.
 When my daughter was born, I lived every moment of her not-sleeping-more-than-fifteen-minutes-at-a-time.
 Because she was the child I had feared I would never have.
 I understood the gift I had been given.